icl-utk-edu/heffte/doxygen/installation.md

 ```
     -D Heffte_DISABLE_GPU_AWARE_MPI=ON
 ```
 **Note:** disabling the GPU-Aware capabilities guarantees correctness of the computed results but may have very detrimental impact on performance.
 The option is provided for testing and debugging and for development of user code on a machine that does not have GPU-Aware support, e.g., an office desktop or a personal laptop.
+The option has no effect on the CPU backends.

 ### Linking to HeFFTe